First time in Montreal

 Get caffeinated

 Montreal takes coffee seriously.
 Third-wave roasters are on every corner.
-After dark, the city's cocktail bars and wine bars are worth the trip on their own.
+After dark, the city's cocktail bars, wine bars, and speakeasies are worth the trip on their own.
+In summer, head up to the rooftop bars in Old Montreal and downtown.
 For local beer, Quebec's craft scene rivals anywhere in North America.

 Things you should not miss